tmassman/collective.themesitesetup/README.rst

 Message catalogs
 ----------------

-This plugins can also be used to register (and unregister) i18n message catalogs directly from the theme.
-By default, the plugin looks for the message catalogs from ``locales`` subdirectory of the theme, expecting the usual message catalog directory structure:
+This plugin can also be used to register (and unregister) i18n message catalogs directly from the theme.
+By default, the plugin looks for message catalogs from ``locales`` subdirectory of the theme, expecting the usual message catalog directory structure: